evkx/evkx.github.io/content/models/ford/mustang_mach-e/Mustang_Mach-E_GT/_index.md

 ---
 title: Ford Mustang Mach-E GT
 linktitle: Mustang Mach-E GT
-description: Ford Mustang Mach-E GT is an all-electric coupe SUV with a WLTP range of up to 490 km (305 miles).
-EVKX.net have all the details.
+description: "Ford Mustang Mach-E GT is an all-electric coupe SUV with a WLTP range of up to 490 km (305 miles).
+EVKX.net have all the details. "
 weight: 10
 hidden: true
 ---